-Phuket vs Krabi is the choice many a tourist is struggling to make simply because these are two of the most popular destinations in Thailand.
-We’ve been to both of the places so we’re going to try to save you time and help you make a quick decision.
+Phuket vs. Krabi is the choice many tourists are struggling to make simply because these are two of the most popular destinations in Thailand.
+We’ve been to both of the places, so we’re going to try to save you time and help you make a quick decision.

 Whether you choose Phuket or Krabi highly depends on what kind of vacation you want.
-Do you want to spend your vacation quietly, surrounded with amazing nature just chilling and taking in the sights?
+Do you want to spend your vacation quietly, surrounded by amazing nature, just chilling and taking in the sights?
 Or do you want to party like crazy?
 It will also depend on whether you’re traveling with your family, in a group of friends, with your significant other, or solo.

 In a Nutshell

 - Ao Nang, Krabi – a great place for a getaway

 - Krabi is perfect for scenic beach and island hopping.

 - There are a lot of outdoor activities in Krabi.

 - You can mix and match activities in Phuket.

 - The choice of Phuket vs. Krabi comes down to the kind of vacation your looking

 Krabi – the Paradise of Nature